Y’s Words: Library and MCPS Parent Academy Workshops

 Y’s Words: Individual Parent Consultations

 Parenting Help for Parents of Toddlers to Teens

 Receive specific advice on child guidance issues through individual in-person, phone and/or e-mail communication with highly trained staff.

 Workshops: To register go to www.mcpsparentacademy.org or call 301-517-5940.

 For more information, go to their website.

-Parenting Classes in May
+Parenting Classes will resume in the fall

 Parenting Children Six sessions

 Parents will learn to identify the purposes of a child’s misbehavior and develop effective discipline and encouragement strategies for positively redirecting these behaviors.
 Skills include: Developing effective consequences, structuring choices, and ending power struggles.